Kateri Tekakwitha: Veneration

-Indian Catholic missions and bishops in the 1880s wrote a petition initiating the veneration of Kateri Tekakwitha.
-In that petition, they stated that she was pure and holy and a gift unto the Native Americans.
-They asked for the venerations of Tekakwitha and the Jesuits Isaac Jogues and Brother René Goupil, two Catholic missionaries who had been slain by the Mohawk in Osernnenon a few decades before Kateri's birth.
+Fifty years after her death, a convent for Native American nuns opened in Mexico.
+Indian Catholic missions and bishops in the 1880s initiated a petition for officially allowing veneration of Kateri.
+They asked for the veneration of Tekakwitha in tandem with the Jesuits Isaac Jogues and René Goupil, two Catholic missionaries who had been slain by the Mohawk in Osernnenon a few decades before Kateri's birth.
 They concluded their petition by stating that these venerations would help encourage Catholicism among other Native Americans.

 The process for Kateri Tekakwitha's canonization was initiated by United States Catholics at the Third Plenary Council of Baltimore in 1885, followed by Canadian Catholics.
 Some 906 Native Americans signed 27 letters in the US and Canada urging her canonization.
+Her spiritual writings were approved by theologians on July 8, 1936, and her cause was formally opened on May 19, 1939, granting her the title of Servant of God.

 On January 3, 1943, Pope Pius XII declared her venerable.
-She was beatified as Catherine Tekakwitha on June 22, 1980, by Pope John Paul II.
+She was beatified as on June 22, 1980, by Pope John Paul II.

+In 2006, a young boy from Whatcom County in Washington state, Jake Finkbonner, was lying near death due to flesh-eating bacteria.
+According to the parents, the doctors believed he was incurable.
+Being of Lummi descent, the boy's parents knew about Kateri Tekakwitha and prayed to her.
+Jake survived the ordeal and made a full recovery.
+His healing was the first of Tekakwitha's miracles accepted by the Vatican.

-On December 19, 2011, the Congregation for the Causes of Saints certified a second miracle through her intercession, signed by Pope Benedict XVI, which paved the way for pending canonization.
-On February 18, 2012, Pope Benedict XVI decreed that Tekakwitha be canonized.
-Speaking in Latin, he used the form "Catharina Tekakwitha"; the official booklet of the ceremony referred to her in English and Italian as "Kateri Tekakwitha."
+On December 19, 2011, the Congregation for the Causes of Saints certified a second miracle.
 She was canonized on October 21, 2012, by Pope Benedict XVI.
-In the official canonization rite booklet, "Catherine" is used in the English and French biographies and "Kateri" in the translation of the rite itself.
 She is the first Native American woman of North America to be canonized by the Catholic Church.

-In 2022, the Episcopal Church of the United States gave final approval to a feast dedicated to Kateri on 17 April on the liturgical calendar.
+In 2022, the Episcopal Church of the United States gave final approval to a feast dedicated to Tekakwitha on April 17 on the liturgical calendar.

-Kateri Tekakwitha is featured in four national shrines in the United States: the National Shrine of Blessed Kateri Tekakwitha in Fonda, New York; the National Shrine of the North American Martyrs in Auriesville, New York; the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.; and The National Shrine of the Cross in the Woods, an open-air sanctuary in Indian River, Michigan.
-The latter shrine's design was inspired by Kateri's habit of placing small wooden crosses throughout the woods.
-One statue on the grounds shows her cradling a cross in her arms, surrounded by turtles.
+Kateri Tekakwitha is featured in four national shrines in the United States: the Saint Kateri Tekakwitha National Shrine in Fonda, New York; the National Shrine of the North American Martyrs in Auriesville, New York; the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.; and The National Shrine of the Cross in the Woods, an open-air sanctuary in Indian River, Michigan.
+The latter shrine's design was inspired by Tekakwitha's habit of placing small wooden crosses throughout the woods.

-A statue of the Saint is installed outside the Basilica of Sainte-Anne-de-Beaupré in Quebec, Canada.
-Another is installed at the Cathedral Basilica of St. Francis of Assisi in Santa Fe, New Mexico.